-Each inverter output phase is independently regulated to $\pm 0.5\%$ , with AGC enabled, such that unbalanced loading will not cause the output voltage to go outside the specified voltage unbalance.
+Each inverter output phase voltage is independently regulated to $\pm 0.5\%$ , with AGC enabled, such that unbalanced loading will not cause the output voltage to exceed the specified voltage unbalance.

-An output AC filter is incorporated in the inverter unit.
-The filter reduces the inverter output sine wave voltage harmonics to 1% RMS total and single harmonics to 0.5% RMS for linear loads at 50-60Hz.
+An output power filter is incorporated in the inverter unit.
+The filter reduces the inverter output sine wave voltage harmonics to 1% RMS total and single harmonics to 0.5% RMS maximum for linear loads at 50-60Hz.